Refinery Church Pandemic Return Policy

 Hello Refinery Church Family!

 Good news!
-The County of San Diego, based on guidelines released Monday by the State of California, has just given faith communities the ok to resume physical worship, with a number of guidelines in place to mitigate the spread of Covid-19.
-This is a great blessing, and we are grateful to God for the opportunity to engage in face-to-face worship again after 10 weeks of virtual worship.
+The County of San Diego, based on guidelines released Monday by the State of California, has just given faith communities the ok to resume physical worship in an outdoor setting, with a number of guidelines in place to mitigate the spread of Covid-19.
+This is a great blessing, and we are grateful to God for the opportunity to engage in face-to-face worship again.

 Many of our loved ones at church are people in high-risk categories for Covid-19.
 Moreover, we interact with people beyond our church -- some we will never know personally, but they are precious to God -- who are at serious risk.